Fractional-order Spiking Neural Network: Implementation Details, Dataset Specifics and More Experiments

 \textbf{Graph Learning Tasks.}

-\textbf{Robustness to Feature Masking Ratios in Graph Learning.} To evaluate the robustness of the network in graph learning tasks, we conducted feature ablation experiments on two benchmark datasets: Photo and Computers.
-Specifically, we implemented a random feature masking strategy where a proportion of features in the graph feature matrix were zeroed out according to predefined ratios.
-This is to test the irregular sampling scenarios with partially observed multivariate event series.
-The modified feature matrices were then fed into the models for prediction accuracy evaluation.
-As shown in Figure~\ref{fig:robustness_feature_masking}, our proposed fspikeDE method demonstrates significantly improved performance compared to the spikingjelly baseline method across all tested missing rates.
+\textbf{Robustness to Feature Masking Ratios in Graph Learning.} To evaluate the robustness of the network in graph learning tasks, we conduct feature ablation experiments on two benchmark datasets: Cora and Citeseer.
+Specifically, we implement a random feature masking strategy where a proportion of features in the graph feature matrix are zeroed out according to predefined ratios.
+This tests the irregular sampling scenarios with partially observed multivariate event series.
+The modified feature matrices are then fed into the models for prediction accuracy evaluation.
+As shown in~\cref{fig:robustness_feature_masking}, our proposed \emph{f}-SNN method demonstrates significantly improved performance compared to the integrator-methods (SpikingJelly or snnTorch) baseline method across all tested missing rates.
 This consistent superiority under varying feature dropout scenarios substantiates the enhanced robustness of our approach against input perturbations.

-\textbf{Structural Robustness Under Edge Dropout Scenarios.} To comprehensively evaluate the robustness the network in graph-structured data learning, we conducted edge perturbation experiments on two classical citation network datasets: Cora and Citeseer .
-Specifically, we implemented a random edge masking strategy where a predefined proportion of edges in the graph adjacency matrix were randomly zeroed out according to controlled corruption ratios.
-The modified adjacency matrices were then utilized for model evaluation through standard prediction accuracy metrics.
-As illustrated in Figure~\ref{fig:robustness_edge_dropout}, our proposed fspikeDE framework demonstrates superior performance compared to the spikingjelly baseline across varying edge dropout rates.
+\textbf{Structural Robustness Under Edge Dropping Scenarios.} To comprehensively evaluate the robustness of the network in graph-structured data learning, we conduct edge perturbation experiments on two datasets: Photo and Computers.
+Specifically, we implement a random edge dropping strategy where a predefined proportion of edges in the graph adjacency matrix are randomly zeroed out according to controlled corruption ratios.
+The modified adjacency matrices are then utilized for model evaluation through standard prediction accuracy metrics.
+As illustrated in~\cref{fig:robustness_edge_dropout}, our proposed \emph{f}-SNN framework demonstrates superior performance compared to the SpikingJelly or snnTorch baseline across varying edge dropping rates.
 This consistent advantage under structural perturbations validates the enhanced robustness of our method, particularly in maintaining predictive stability when encountering incomplete graph information.